SAP/abap-file-formats/doc/decision-log/0001-json-version.md

 ## Decision Outcome

-In the context of ABAP, `version` ambiguous as it suggests 'in-/active' versions.
+In the context of ABAP, `version` is ambiguous as it suggests 'in-/active' versions.
 Instead we agreed on `formatVersion`.
 Together with the JSON schema annotation, this is considered to be precise.